Word Family - Seven

 2. ^

-Reconstructing Finno-Ugric "seven" comes up with slightly different answers from different descendant languages: *śäjćem, *śićem, or *śäćem.
+Reconstructing Finno-Ugric for "seven" comes up with slightly different answers from different descendant languages: *śäjćem, *śićem, or *śäćem.
 It's a strong possibility that the Indo-European words for seven were borrowed on several different occassions in different forms.

 3. ^